Brewery ROI Calculator

 Staged equipment growth Start with one complete BIAC® system, then add 5-in-1 Fermentors as demand grows.

-1. Production assumptions
+1. Production capacity

 2. Sales assumptions